Harish7nov/Chrome-Restorer/README.md

 I generally work with a lot of chrome tabs containing tons of information for me to study later.

-Most of the web browsers out there do provide an option to restore the window that was closed previously, but once I unknowingly I finally closed the second chrome window and lost all the tabs on the first window.
+Most of the web browsers out there do provide an option to restore the window that was closed previously, but once I unknowingly closed the second Chrome window finally and lost all the tabs on the first window because I was not able to restore the first window since the second window was closed finally.

-In order to overcome this problem I created a simple python project to save and restore all the tabs.
+In order to overcome this problem I ended up creating this project.

 # How to use it?